ibelousov/math-exec/README.md

 # MathExec

-MathExec is php library for parsing math expressions like so:
+MathExec is php library for parsing and evaluating math expressions like so:

     <?php
         echo \Ibelousov\MathExec\Evaluator\Evaluator::math_exec("5 ^ 2 + 36 / 2 - 1")